Landgard - Case Study

-Landgard is one of Europe's largest marketing organisations for pot plants, cut flowers and vegetables, and it achieves annual sales of almost two billion euro.
+Landgard is one of Europe's largest marketing organizations for pot plants, cut flowers, and vegetables, and it achieves annual sales of almost €2 billion.
 Based in Straelen-Herongen, Landgard is a producer association and, as such, is wholly owned by producer businesses.
 About 4,000 people are employed throughout its divisions and subsidiaries.
-At the present time, Landgard is running 34 Cash & Carry stores under its own brand in Germany and other countries, supplying large trade chains, garden centres and the specialist retail trade, and running an auction service for pot plants and garden plants as well as for cut flowers.
+At the present time, Landgard is running 34 Cash & Carry stores under its own brand in Germany and other countries, supplying large trade chains, garden centers and the specialist retail trade, and running an auction service for pot plants and garden plants as well as for cut flowers.

 In 2010, Landgard took the decision to roll out a professional Business Intelligence solution.
-The aim was, at a future date, to be able to use just one tool to depict all company results including the complex intercompany links, and to do so in a standardised and detailed manner.
-In the new solution, all the 'dimensions' previously absent from the picture, such as customers or products, are the key to introducing control of break-even points at a customer-specific and product-specific level.
+The aim was, at a future date, to be able to use just one tool to depict all company results including the complex intercompany links, and to do so in a standardized and detailed manner.
+In the new solution, all the 'dimensions' previously absent from the picture, such as customers or products, were the key to introducing control of break-even points at a customer-specific and product-specific level.

-Today, the controllers at the individual divisions of Landgard are either already employing the following applications centrally in BOARD, or are currently progressing towards that point:
+Today, the controllers at the individual divisions of Landgard are either already employing the following applications centrally in Board, or are currently progressing towards that point:

 - Variance analysis (budget v. actual), P&L or contribution margin calculation, scorecard with comments function